yiisoft/docs/guide/en/start/workflow.md

 3. Application is starting to execute middleware configured.
 One of these is typically a router.
 4. Router finds out what handler to execute based on request and configuration.
 5. The handler may load some data, possibly from a database.
-6. The handler] forms response by using data.
-Either directly or with help of view package.
+6. The handler forms a response by using data.
+Either directly or with the help of the view package.
-7. The response is passed to emitter that takes care about sending response to user's browser.
+7. The response is passed to the emitter that takes care of sending the response to the user's browser.